 Now we come to a section that cannot be ignored if we would intelligently and effectively lead the yoga life.
 Let us be sure to now have the “ears to hear” of which Jesus so emphatically spoke.

-“Some men of wisdom declare that action is to be abandoned and is full of evil, and others say that acts of sacrifice, charity, and tapasya are not to be abandoned.
-Hear My conclusion in this matter concerning tyaga.
-Tyaga is declared to be of three kinds [or: gunas].
-Acts of sacrifice, charity, and tapasya are not to be abandoned, bur rather to be performed.
-Sacrifice, charity, and tapasya are purifiers of those who are wise” (18:3-5).
+Some men of wisdom declare that all action should be abandoned as an evil, while others declare that sacrifice, gift and tapasya should not be abandoned.
+Hear from me the conclusion regarding tyaga.
+Tyaga has been designated to be of three kinds.
+Acts of sacrifice, gift and tapasya should not be abandoned, but should be done.
+Sacrifice, gift and tapasya are purifiers of the wise (18:3-5).

 A nurse once saw a man severely injured and lying in a busy road.
 When she tried to pull him to safety, she found he was too heavy for her to manage.
 Two sadhus were sitting nearby on a bridge watching unconcernedly.
 She begged them to help her, and got the answer: “We are sadhus; we can’t do things like that.”
-SHAME!
-Krishna makes it clear that no one is exempted from doing what is right and good.
+But Krishna makes it clear that no one is exempted from doing what is right and good.
 After all, what else does God do eternally?
 Who is above God?

 Not surprisingly, Krishna says that renunciation can be tamasic, rajasic, or sattwic.

-“But renunciation of obligatory action is not proper; the abandonment of it through delusion [moha] is proclaimed to be tamasic” (18:7).
-Moha means mistaken attachment or aversion.
+But renunciation of obligatory action is not proper.
+Abandonment of these from delusion is declared to be tamasic.
+(18:7).

-“When action is done because it is a duty [karyam], and abandoning attachment to the fruit, such renunciation is considered sattwic” (18:9).
+When work is done because it is a duty (ought to be done), disciplined, having abandoned attachment and the fruit as well, that renunciation is considered sattwic (18:9).

-“The man of renunciation [the tyagi], the wise man whose doubt is cut away, filled with sattwa, does not hate disagreeable action, nor is he attached to agreeable action.
-Indeed, embodied beings are not able to abandon actions entirely.
-He, then, who abandons the fruit of action, is called a man of renunciation [a tyagi]” (18:10, 11).
+The man of renunciation, wise, filled with sattwa, with doubt eliminated, does not dislike disagreeable work, nor is he attached to agreeable work.
+Truly, embodied beings are not able to give up actions entirely; but he who relinquishes the fruit of action is called a man of renunciation (18:10-11).